 Accumulation occurs through conjunctural response rather than curricular sequencing: new videos are added as sociological expertise is called upon in moments of controversy, crisis, or public debate.
 Authority derives from research credibility and the visible labor of sociological interpretation in real time.

 Importantly, the repository also documents Ray’s engagement with aspirational and uplift-oriented public sociology, particularly in relation to Black youth and social mobility.
-This dimension is visible in discussions of education, sport, mentorship, and opportunity structures, including work connected to the AIR Opportunity Fund and research on racialized pathways in athletics and schooling.
+This dimension is visible in discussions of education, sport, mentorship, and opportunity structures and research on racialized pathways in athletics and schooling.
 These videos foreground community assets and future-oriented goals alongside structural critique, showing how sociological research can inform both diagnosis and intervention.

 Monitoring is valuable because new videos reflect evolving social conditions, research agendas, and institutional initiatives rather than incremental conceptual coverage.
 Within the SOC 10, SociologistRay illustrates sociology as expert public engagement and aspirational testimony, where video makes visible how sociological knowledge circulates beyond the classroom to critique inequality while also articulating pathways toward collective and individual advancement.